aws-containers/ecsworkshop/content/microservices/nodejs/tabs/copilot.md

 We will be prompted with a series of questions related to the application, environment, and the service we want to deploy.
 Answer the questions as follows:

-- Would you like to use one of your existing applications?
-"Y"
-- Which existing application do you want to add a new service to?
-Select "ecsworkshop", hit enter
-- Which service type best represents your service's architecture?
+- Which workload type best represents your architecture?
 Select "Backend Service", hit enter
-- What do you want to name this Backend Service: ecsdemo-nodejs
+- What do you want to name this service? ecsdemo-nodejs
 - Dockerfile: ./Dockerfile

 After you answer the questions, it will begin the process of creating some baseline resources for your service.